 ICMB regularly organizes prestigious public lectures for the Geneva community.

-These lectures are held at the Maison de la Paix (The Graduate Institute of International and Development Studies (IHEID)), 2, chemin Eugène-Rigot, at 18:30.
+These lectures are held at the Maison de la paix (Geneva Graduate Institute), 2A, chemin Eugène-Rigot, at 18:30.

 Unless otherwise specified, the lectures are given in English.

 The entrance is free, no registration needed

 Next public lectures

 Tuesday 5 December 2023

 Tuesday 7 November 2023

 The Future of Fiscal Policy